- Cama-i, quyana tailuci!

 - "Greetings, thank you for coming!"

 Sponsors are reimbursed for the number of meals served to each eligible child multiplied by the appropriate reimbursement rate.
 The SFSP has higher reimbursement rates than any other Child Nutrition Program, yet it is one of the most under-utilized federal assistance programs.
-Fifty-two percent (52%) of Alaska’s children are eligible for free and reduced price meals, yet only 1 out of 11 children that participate in the National School Lunch Program, participated in the Summer Food Service Program in FY16.
+In school year 2019-2020 fifty-one percent (51%) of Alaska’s children were eligible for free and reduced-price meals, yet only 20% of the children that participated in the National School Lunch Program, participated in the Summer Food Service Program in FY20.
 The SFSP is the key to helping fill the hunger gap for children who receive free and reduced-price meals during the regular school year.

-SFSP Regulations require that all sponsors annually attend State Agency training, and they must train all administrative staff and site staff before they undertake their responsibilities.
+SFSP regulations require that all sponsors annually attend State Agency training, and also requires that they must train all administrative staff and site staff before they undertake their responsibilities.

-The Alaska Department of Education & Early Development, Child Nutrition Programs provides Summer Food Service Program training each spring.
-New and Returning Sponsors will be notified annually (usually in January) when training dates have been established.
-Training sessions are offered in Anchorage and via distance delivery (teleconference).
+The Alaska Department of Education and Early Development, Child Nutrition Programs provides Summer Food Service Program training each spring.

 - Program Specialist